lawal-mj/load-mimic-iv-into-postgresql/README.md

 * Click on the **mimic-code** folder.
 * Then click on the **mimic-iv** folder.
 * Then click on the **buildmimic** folder.
-* Then click on **postgres** folder, you should see a number of scripts that look like this
+* Then click on **postgres** folder, you should see some scripts that look like this
 ![alt text](<images/Screenshot 2024-03-19 at 5.48.53 PM.png>)